-- Cleaning: Dr Kleid may use a suction device to clear out debris, discharge, or earwax that may block eardrops from reaching the target area in your ear.
+- Dr Kleid may use a suction device to clear out debris, discharge, or earwax that may block eardrops from reaching the target area in your ear.

-- Medication: Most medications for swimmer’s ear are in the form of eardrops.
+- Most medications for swimmer’s ear are in the form of eardrops.
 There are different types of eardrops to treat different types of infection.
 You can also use over-the-counter pain relievers to ease your discomfort.

 If treated early, swimmer’s ear doesn’t have any complications, however, if left untreated, the infection can become widespread, moving to your deep tissues and becoming a long-term infection.
 The infection can even spread to bones and cartilage, causing osteomyelitis, as well as, bone and cartilage damage.

 - The most common ear problems we encounter in our ENT clinic include;

 - Both middle and outer ear infections